vatpac-technology/sops/docs/aerodromes/classd/Archerfield.md

 ### Departures
 Helicopters comply with fixed wing outbound procedures.
 Departures shall be parallel to and clear of the duty runways.
-Departures with intended entry into BN CTR shall advise AF SMC on taxi with "Uni Departure".
+Departures with intended entry into BN CTR northbound shall advise AF SMC on taxi with "Uni Departure".
+Aircraft on the "Uni Departure" depart via UQLD at `A010` thence contact BN TCU for airways clearance.
 No heads-up coordination with BN TCU is required.

 !!! phraseology
-    **TUY:** "Archer Tower, helicopter TUY, northen pad, for eastern departure, ready"
+    **TUY:** "Archer Tower, helicopter TUY, northen pad, for uni departure, ready"
     **AF ADC:** "TUY, Archer Tower, northen pad, cleared for takeoff"
     **TUY:** "Cleared for takeoff, northen pad, TUY"